jupyterlab/jupyterlab/CONTRIBUTING.md

 jlpm run lighthouse [...]
 ```

-Then you can disable the throttling after you are done:
+Then disable the throttling after you are done:

 ```bash
 jlpm run lighthouse:throttling:stop